mubanjs/muban-devtools/docs/open-in-editor.md

 # Open component in editor

-## Vue CLI 3

-Vue CLI 3 supports this feature out-of-the-box when running `vue-cli-service serve`.

-## Nuxt.js & Quasar CLI

-Nuxt & Quasar CLI supports this feature out-of-the-box.
-Make sure to be in debug mode.

 ## Webpack

-In your Vue project, install the [launch-editor-middleware](https://github.com/yyx990803/launch-editor#middleware) package and modify your webpack configuration:
+In your Muban project, install the [launch-editor-middleware](https://github.com/yyx990803/launch-editor#middleware) package and modify your webpack configuration:

 1. Import the package: